StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/hide-key-performance-indicators.md

 # How to Hide Key Performance Indicators

-This topic provides step-by-step instructions for hiding one or several key performance indicators for [cases](../analyst-corner/cases/about-cases.md) and [alerts](../analyst-corner/alerts/about-alerts.md) in TheHive.
+This topic provides step-by-step instructions for hiding one or several key performance indicators (KPIs) for [cases](../analyst-corner/cases/about-cases.md) and [alerts](../analyst-corner/alerts/about-alerts.md) in TheHive.

 By default, all indicators are displayed in case and alert descriptions.
-Since version 5.4, you can hide some or all indicators if they are not useful or could be misleading for your organization.
+Since version 5.4, you can hide some or all indicators if they're not useful or could be misleading for your organization.

-If you want to know more about the key performance indicators available in TheHive, refer to the [About Key Performance Indicators](about-key-performance-indicators.md) topic.
+If you want to know more about the KPIs available in TheHive, refer to the [About Key Performance Indicators](about-key-performance-indicators.md) topic.

-!!! warning "Required permissions for managing KPIs display"
+!!! warning "Required permissions for hiding KPIs"
-    Only users with an admin-type profile that has the `manageConfig` permission can manage the display of key performance indicators in case and alert descriptions in TheHive.
+    Only users with an admin-type profile that has the `manageConfig` permission can hide KPIs in case and alert descriptions in TheHive.

 ## Procedure